Skip advert

 Advertisement - Article continues below

-JIA describes this model as an ‘ultra-luxurious’ GT, suggesting that it’ll also have a sumptuous cabin full of high-quality materials and the finest British craftsmanship.
-However, whether this is taken literally, with wood and leatherwork on display, or a more contemporary interpretation of craftsmanship is yet to be seen.
+JIA describes this model as an ‘ultra-luxurious’ GT, indicating that it’ll also have a sumptuous cabin that’s full of high-quality materials and the finest British craftsmanship.
+We don’t yet know whether this is taken literally, with wood and leatherwork, or a more contemporary interpretation featuring modern materials.
+Either way, it will be highly customisable.

-David Duerden, Jensen International Automotive Managing Director, said alongside the announcement: “Taking the theme of the luxury British GT to fresh, thoroughly modern heights, JIA’s first car is designed and engineered from the ground up to deliver an unmatched, deeply immersive, V8-powered driving experience.
+David Duerden, Jensen International Automotive managing director, said: “Taking the theme of the luxury British GT to fresh, thoroughly modern heights, JIA’s first car is designed and engineered from the ground up to deliver an unmatched, deeply immersive, V8-powered driving experience.
 While it takes inspiration from the Jensen Interceptor launched 60 years ago, this is certainly no ‘restomod’ or ‘continuation’ and will stand proudly as a completely all-new car in its own right.”

 Did you know you can sell your car through Auto Express?
 We’ll help you get a great price and find a great deal on a new car, too.